USTech Small

 It could be argued that Total Talent Management is more of a philosophical change than anything else, although adopting it does require a substantial redesign of the talent resourcing function.
 Ultimately, either HR or procurement will have to lose some control for such a strategy to come into play.
 Perhaps, for this reason, while the concept and practical advantages of Total Talent Management are apparent to all, levels of adoption remain poor.

 Mature organizations regard contingent workers as a part of their workforce.
-A Forrester report, sponsored by ADP, found that sixty-five percent of highly mature employers engage contractors through a centralized HR function, rather than via the Purchasing department.
+A Forrester report, sponsored by ADP, found that sixty-five per cent of highly mature employers engage contractors through a centralized HR function, rather than via the Purchasing department.
 By contrast, 61% of low-maturity organizations find and hire contractors through Procurement.

 shortlist for interview image